stich86/UF-Instant-Mod/README.md

 # All mods are just for fun, I am absolutely not responsible if your stick will die after the procedure :)

-# Original firmwares from Ubiquiti
+# Original Firmwares from Ubiquiti

 All files were extracted from OLT original firmware. *rootfs* files can be extracted with *unsquashfs* (parts of squashfs-tools)